-The links below provide frequently asked questions to the most common questions and answers regarding the AGM.
+The following sections provide answers to the most commonly asked questions regarding the Society’s AGM;

 What is an Annual General Meeting (AGM)?

 Members are entitled to receive notice of, take part in and (subject to eligibility) vote at the Society’s Annual General Meeting (AGM).